R for Research: Zeroing In on Your Ideal Real Estate Deal

 The Research Funnel: Wide to Narrow

-Research isn't random Googling.
-It's a funnel — you start wide and narrow down until you're looking at specific addresses.
+Research is a funnel.
+You start wide and narrow down to specific addresses.

-Level 1: Market Selection.
-Which metro area or region?
-You're looking at macro indicators: job growth above 2% annually, population growth, diversified economy (not a one-employer town), landlord-friendly laws, and a rent-to-price ratio that makes the math work.
-If the median home price is $500,000 and the median rent is $2,000, that's a 0.4% ratio — way below the 1% threshold.
-Move on.
+Market selection comes first.
+You're looking at macro indicators: job growth above 2% annually, population growth, diversified economy, landlord-friendly laws, and a rent-to-price ratio that makes the math work.
+If the median home price is $500,000 and the median rent is $2,000, that's a 0.4% ratio — well below the 1% threshold.

-Level 3: Property Filtering.
-Now you're looking at individual listings — and this is where the quick-math rules earn their keep.
+Property filtering is where the quick-math rules earn their keep.

 The 1% Rule: Your First-Pass Filter

 The 1% rule is the fastest way to screen a deal.
-Take the purchase price.
-Can the property rent for at least 1% of that number per month?
+Can the property rent for at least 1% of the purchase price per month?

 The 50% Rule: Estimating Real Expenses